Clemapfel/mousetrap/docs/04_widgets.md

 \image dropdown_hello_world.png

 Here, we created a dropdown and added a single item.
 The item has the list label `"List Label"`, which is displayed in the dropdown window when the user is making a selection.
 Once the user clicks this label, the callback will be invoked, which in this case simply prints `"selected"`.
 Lastly, we specified `"Selected Label"` to be the widget displayed once an element was selected.

 \note When a `DropDown` is realized, the callback of whatever the first item we added is invoked exactly once

 In praxis, we would want the callback to mutate some global property to keep track of which item is selected.
 Alternatively, we can query which item is currently selected by calling `DropDown::get_selected`.
-This function returns an **item id**, which is optained when we call `DropDown::push_back`:
+This function returns an **item ID**, which is obtained when we call `DropDown::push_back`:

 ```cpp
 auto dropdown = DropDown();